ghalliday553/Arbitrary_Precision_Integer_Library/README.txt

 Notes:
 - All bitwise operations will equivalent to that of a twos-compliment system
 - All logical operators will produce either a value of "1" or "0"

+DEMO:

+demo.py contains a series of tests used to display and validate the calculator.

+Notes:
+- demo.py must be ran using python3